Survivors Swing Band

 Here's some background information on the band: Who we are, how we got together, and why we do what we do...

 A few years ago a recently retired armament repairman looked for new ways to couple his substantial musical talents with his now-plentiful spare time.
 Via the Wallingford (CT) Senior Center he sought other "seasoned" jazz musicians interested in gathering there for an occasional jam session.
-Four sufficiently aged senior citizens showed up at the first meeting; together they "didn't sound bad" and they sure had fun!
+Four sufficiently aged senior citizens showed up at the first meeting.
+Together they "didn't sound bad", and they sure had fun!
 Other musicians joined in, and in time a 7-piece group was setting up every Friday afternoon to "rehearse" and entertain whoever else showed up at the senior center just to listen.
 They became the WSC "house band", eventually calling themselves the "Survivors" in acknowledgement of some of the original bandmembers who had passed away in the meantime, as well as in recognition of those beloved old melodies that remained favorites despite the passage of the decades.

 All of us in the band have played this type of music for many years, in various contexts as indicated in the biographies below.
 We know these tunes and love them, and we have immense fun performing them.
 When we perform, we "play it straight" as a group, but we also improvise as the spirit moves each of us individually, giving variety to our musical renderings while ensuring that the melodies remain recognizable and wonderfully reminiscent for our audiences.
-We believe that our spunk is infectious and our audiences have as much fun as we do.
+We believe that our spunk is infectious and that our audiences have as much fun as we do.
 We are pleased to have been asked back numerous times at many of our venues.

 The following musicians make up our merry crew:

 Greg Butko (Reeds) - is a founding member of the Survivors Swing Band.
 Long active on the Connecticut music scene, he plays every week in the Charlie Kaman Band at the Duncaster in Bloomfield.
-Often he can be found performing with various other groups around the state.
+Often he can be found performing with various other groups around the New England.
 Greg has also performed internationally.
 Greg's newest jazz outlet is the 20th Century Jazz Limited band that plays Dixie/Swing jazz from the early to mid-1900's.

 Lauren Humpage (Bass, Vocals) - an original member of the Survivors, has been musically active in Connecticut since the early 1960's and has made a half-dozen professional recordings.
 For fifteen years he was a member of the house band at the Griswold Inn.
 Lauren also is a member of the aforementioned 20th Century Jazz Limited group.

-Dave Mechler (Cornet, Trumpet) - was a founding and long-time member of Earl Capron's Bourbon Street Seven jazz band, performing all over Connecticut and New York.
+Dave Mechler (Cornet, Trumpet, Flugelhorn) - was a founding and long-time member of Earl Capron's Bourbon Street Seven jazz band, performing all over Connecticut and New York.
 He also is a member of the aforementioned 20th Century Jazz Limited group.
 Over the years he played regularly with John Banker's Riverboat Ramblers and several other fine jazz groups from Connecticut to Vermont, as well as internationally and in Hawaii.

 Bill Steinhauser (Banjo, Guitar) - also known as Bill Lee, is an original member of the Survivors.
 He was a long-time NYC studio musician and recording engineer.
 He has worked and recorded with the likes of Mel Torme, Jack Teagarden, Stan Kenton, Frank Sinatra and other famous artists.
 Bill has played with several different Connecticut jazz groups over the years.
 He also is a member of the aforementioned 20th Century Jazz Limited group.